-Carbon copies: If you want a paper record of every check you write, get checkbooks with carbon copies.
+- Carbon copies: If you want a paper record of every check you write, get checkbooks with carbon copies.
 Those checkbooks feature a thin sheet containing a copy of every check you write.
 As a result, you can quickly identify where your money went and exactly what you wrote on every check.
-You can also look up checks online, but some banks only provide free images for a month or two.
-Your carbon copies can stay around for years if you want to keep them that long.

-Write fewer checks: Checks aren’t exactly risky, but there are safer ways to pay for things.
-When you make electronic payments, there’s no paper to get lost, stolen, or peeked at by thieves.
+- Write fewer checks: Checks aren’t exactly risky, but there are safer ways to pay for things.
+When you make electronic payments, there’s no paper to get lost or stolen.
 Most checks get converted to an electronic payment anyway, so you’re not avoiding technology by using checks.
-Electronic payments are typically easier to track because they’re already in a searchable format with a date stamp and the name of the payee.
-Use tools like online bill payment for your recurring expenses, and use a credit or debit card (preferably a credit card) for everyday spending.
-Need to send money to friends and family?
-You can do that too—often for free.
+Electronic payments are typically easier to track because they’re already in a searchable format with a timestamp and the name of the payee.
+Use tools like online bill payment for your recurring expenses, and use a credit or debit card for everyday spending.